Courses, Lessons, and Ensembles

 Chamber Music

 Chamber music is for two or more players, each playing a separate part, and is not conducted.
-Chamber groups can be formed by students, with the approval of their applied teachers and the Chamber Music Coordinator, Harvey Felder, or by Professor Felder in conjunction with the relevant applied teachers.
-Each group is assigned a faculty or graduate-student coach who meets with them for an hour each week.
+Chamber groups can be formed by students, with the approval of their applied teachers and the Chamber Music Coordinator.
+Each group is assigned a faculty or graduate-student coach who meets with them for the equivalent of seven hours (i.e., coachings) per semester.
 Groups are expected to rehearse several times on their own between coachings.

 Audio/Video Recording